bitcoinops/bitcoinops.github.io/_posts/en/newsletters/2023-10-18-newsletter.md

 release candidates.*

-- [Bitcoin Core 24.2rc2][] and [Bitcoin Core 25.1rc1][] are release candidates for maintenance versions of Bitcoin Core.
+- [Bitcoin Core 24.2rc2][] and [Bitcoin Core 25.1rc1][] are release candidates for maintenance versions of Bitcoin Core. {% assign timestamp="36:06" %}

 ## Notable code and documentation changes